-If You are Hungry on the hCG Diet Plan…
+If You Experience Hunger on the HCG Diet Plan…

-When done correctly, you should not feel hunger on the Hcg Diet plan.
-If your are experiencing hunger, this should be recognized as a side effect that only occurs only when adjustments are needed.
+When done correctly, you should not feel strong hunger on the Hcg Diet plan.
+If you are experiencing this kind of relentless hunger, this should be recognized as a side effect that only occurs only when a dose adjustment is needed.
 There are a few other reasons that can cause some hunger that we will examine, but know that it is possible to get back on track quickly.
 You want to fix this right away, because extreme hunger means you are losing muscle and the wrong kind of fat.
 That means if you continue on a wrong dose, you will not be able to stabilize and the weight will come back because you have slowed your metabolism.

 - Dehydration.
 Be absolutely certain you are drinking enough water.
 Not only can dehydration slow your weight loss (in many ways) but it can also trigger hunger signals.
 If you struggle with this, get in the habit of keeping a water bottle in your hand.
 If you are drinking your required 2 litres of water and still feel thirsty or weak, try adding a good pinch of mineral salt to your water to increase hydration.
 More water is not always better.
 Doubling or tripling the water amount can be too much water and could cause electrolyte imbalances and overwork your kidneys.

 - Are you eating close to your calorie limit each day?
 And are you eating enough protein?
 It is important to give your body the basic nutrients it requires to function well.
 Some people may be particularly sensitive when missing vitamins or nutrients.
 Vitamin D for example, or Iron.
 Be sure your vegetables provide these, and consider taking a supplement to see if this solves the problem.

 - Consistent but low hunger on the hcg diet: Your HCG may have lost potency.
 Consider replacing your HCG.
 Particularly if your hunger is rather consistent, this is a sign that your hcg has lost its potency or was not potent from the beginning.
-Always buy from a trusted, licensed compounding pharmacy that ensures the quality of their product – this is not a time to “skimp” on cheap HCG.
+Always buy from a trusted and reliable, licensed compounding Hcg pharmacy that ensures the quality of their product – this is not a time to “skimp” on cheap HCG.
 Go for quality.
 You are going through great efforts here and you want a product that does not amplify challenges.
-Another reason for going with quality: You are putting this in your body!
+Remember, this is a prescription hormone you are putting into your body!

 - Adjust the “when” part of your protocol.
 Are you taking your HCG at the same time every day?
 This can effect the hormone levels in your body and make you feel hungry when your HCG level is low.

-A note about hunger on the hcg diet based on “trigger foods” eaten.
-If your menu is spot on and this is a one-time hunger experience, you can eat something.
-Start with a small salad; preferably nutrient rich greens such as baby spinach, arugula, or mixed baby greens.
-Iceberg is of such low calorie content (it is mostly water) it is not an ideal food for this situation.
-Braggs Amino acids are a great dressing.
+A suggestion for hunger caused by “trigger foods” eaten: If your menu is spot on and this is a one-time hunger experience, you can eat something.
+Start with a small salad; preferably nutrient rich greens such as baby spinach, arugula, or mixed baby greens (not iceberg).
+Sweeten some salted vinegar for a dressing.
 A few cherry tomatoes are acceptable, as is boiled egg white or fat-free cottage cheese.
 An apple is also acceptable or a few strawberries.

 Back to HCG Diet Guide